 BR[3:0]# are the physical bus request pins that drive the BREQ[3:0]# signals in the system.
 The BREQ[3:0]# signals are interconnected in a rotating manner to individual processor pins.
-Table A-4 gives the rotating interconnection between the processor and bus signals for the 2P system bus topology.
+Table A-4 and Table A-4 give the rotating interconnection between the processor and bus signals for both the 4P and 2P system bus topologies.